reliantsolutions/hiera-redis/README.md

 Configuration
 =============

-In hiera.yaml, the following options can be defined if needed:
+The following options can be specified in hiera.yaml:
 <pre>
 :redis:
   :password: clearp@ssw0rd        # if your Redis server requires authentication